7Block Labs

 • RISC Zero guest sketch

-• Hash: use SHA-256 precompile where available; commit final Merkle root and counters to the journal.
+• Hash: When possible, take advantage of the SHA-256 precompile; make sure to commit the final Merkle root and counters into the journal.

-• Memory: batch to 1–2 pages per window to avoid paging storms; prefer
+• Memory: Try to batch it to 1-2 pages per window to steer clear of paging storms; it’s a good idea to use BTreeMap for any ordered reductions.

 #![no_main]